 There are a number of ways to end a contract.
 Once a contract has been formed, the parties are expected to follow what they agreed to.
 This is called the performance of the contract.

 If you want to end a contract, it is called a discharge of the contract.
 Neither party will have to fulfil their side of the agreement anymore.

 If it is a phone contract, the phone company will not have to provide coverage, and the customer will no longer need to pay the monthly fee.

 Performance is defined as the completion of a party’s obligations under a contract to the reasonable satisfaction of the other party.

 It is important to have a lawyer help you end a contract.
 If you do not do it correctly, it could be considered a breach.
 A breach of contract is the failure of a party to perform their obligations to the other party under the terms of the contract.

 Ways To End A Contract

-There are number ways to end a contract.
+There is a number of ways to end a contract.
 Below are some of the most common, but there are a number of others not included here.

 We will go into detail on each below.
 Most contracts have a clause that says there is an option to terminate based on performance.
 One of the parties can terminate the contract under the terms of the clause.

 Breach of Contract